 I drew on that earlier lesson with dancing, and took on a motto for the year, “Embrace Messy.”
 It felt like a permission slip.
 All year I kept tuning into “Embrace Messy” permission and it drew me forward, into more freedom and more joy — and my business benefited too!

 Once again my brain was surprised by the positive effect.
 Allowing “messy” was somehow the perfect thing for my perfectionist mind.
-So I kept going.
+So I kept going, little by little.

 Perfectionism Attacks Are Common When Starting a Business